MaximilianMauroner/duplifinder/README.md

 [Link to Site](https://duplifinder.mauroner.eu/)

-Since LastPass and many others made hid the feature, to see if you use the same password multiple times, to behind a paywall, so I decided to make the feature myself
+Since LastPass and many others decided to hide the feature where you see if you use the same password multiple times behind a paywall, I decided to make the feature myself

 ### Built With